cjratcliff/ml-compiled/docs/basics.rst

 Behaviour distribution
 -----------------------
-The probability distribution over sequences of states and actions.
+The probability distribution over sequences of state-action pairs that describes the behaviour of an agent.

 Bellman equation
 ------------------